Spouse Visa Extension UK / Civil Partnership Visa Extension

 - Details of your accommodation in the UK

-- Bank statements and details of salary showing your sponsor can meet the minimum income threshold
+- Bank statements and details of salary showing you or your sponsor can meet the minimum income threshold

 - Your sponsor’s British passport or Indefinite Leave to remain documents